influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ####  writeReqBytes

-* The total size, in bytes, of line protocol data received by write requests, using the HTTP `/write` endpoint.
+* The total number of bytes of line protocol data received by write requests, using the HTTP `/write` endpoint.
 * Data type: integer

 ####  writeReqDurationNs